mikaelmoutakis/kmscreen2pdf/README.md

 # kmscreen2pdf
-A small Windows utility for creating PDF files from images exported from KM Screen.
-The PDF file will include hidden text read from a text file.
+**kmscreen2pdf** is a small Windows utility designed to create PDF files from images exported from KM Screen.
+The resulting PDF file will include hidden text extracted from a text file.

 ## Installation and Usage:

-1. Install [ImageMagick](https://imagemagick.org/script/download.php) on the system.
+1. Install [ImageMagick](https://imagemagick.org/script/download.php) on your system.
-2. Download the [kmscreen2pdf.exe](https://github.com/mikaelmoutakis/kmscreen2pdf/releases/) windows executable.
+2. Download the [kmscreen2pdf.exe](https://github.com/mikaelmoutakis/kmscreen2pdf/releases/) Windows executable.
-3. Place it in a directory that the user has write and read access to.
+3. Place the executable in a directory where you have read and write access.
-4. Call the application from FileMaker or run it directly.
+4. Execute the application from FileMaker or run it directly.
-5. The application will then create directory 'kmscreen2pdf' in the same directory as the executable.
-The program will then create the following subdirectories:
+5. The application will create a directory named 'kmscreen2pdf' in the same location as the executable.
+Within this directory, the following subdirectories will be generated:
     ````
     kmscreen2pdf
     ├── error